tallyw00d/nfl-machine-learning/README.md

 Search for http://127.0.0.1:5000/ in your browser.
 You should see the application's home page

-# Predicting NFL weeks
+# Predicting NFL games
 From the home page of the application, you should click the NFL link.

 Then, type the year (e.g if you wanted to predict games from a week in the 2020-2021 season, then type 2020).

-Then, type the week that you would like to predict.
+Then, type the week of games that you would like to predict.
 If you have already run this prediction, your results should be stored locally in a csv file with a name that specifies the year you predicted, the time it was run, and the week you predicted.